Where are they now?

 Katie Cooper (BA, 2006).
 Thanks to your wonderful letter of recommendation I was accepted to Princeton Theological Seminary.
 I will graduate in May 2010 with my Masters in Divinity.
 Currently I am doing a yearlong internship in Groomsport Presbyterian Church in Northern Ireland.
 After Princeton I hope to get a job in college ministry (what that looks like I don’t know yet).
 I am also working on my ordination in the UCC church.

-Kara Drury (BS, 2009) is Administrative Assistant at the Adair County Public Library.
-She is pursuing the Masters in Information Science & Learning Technologies, Library Science, at University of Missouri-Columbia.
+Kara Drury (BS, 2009) earned Masters in Information Science & Learning Technologies, Library Science, at University of Missouri-Columbia in 2014.
+She is currently Branch Manager at Mid-Continent Public Library in Kansas City.

 Dan DuBois (BA, 2007).
 He was awarded a 5-year assistantship at the University of Colorado-Boulder to study for a PhD in American diplomatic history (with a focus on US-Chinese relations).